davidsbatista/davidsbatista.net/_posts/2018-10-21-Neural-NER-Systems.md

 # __Linear Sequence Models__

-Classical approaches - i.e., prior to the neural networks revolution in NLP - to deal with this tasks involved methods which made independent assumptions, that is, the tag decision for each word depends only on the surrounding words and not on previous classified words.
+Classical approaches - i.e., prior to the neural networks revolution in NLP - to deal with these tasks involved methods which made independent assumptions, that is, the tag decision for each word depends only on the surrounding words and not on previous classified words.

 Then methods that take into consideration the sequence structure, i.e., the tag given to the previous classified word(s) is considered when deciding the tag to give to the following word.